Fish the Islands for Canadian Musky Success

 Medium Islands

 Medium islands are just smaller versions of their giant brothers or sisters.
-You really don’t want to spend time fishing all around these medium islands as it could take you an hour or more.
+You really don’t want to spend time fishing all around these medium-sized islands, as it could take you an hour or more.
 However, you can break these medium-sized islands into fishable chunks.
 The southeast end of every medium island is going to have a softer bottom, due to the glaciers and prevailing winds.
 So, you will most likely find a weed bed or a rocky or sandy point on the southeast corner.
 Therefore, always check that side.
 The North or northwest side will most likely be steeper, but it might also have a few rocky shelves or points from years of erosion.
 These subtle features can be great, and of course, if you happen to have found muskies on the steeper side of islands, then fish more of the northern side of these islands.

 canadian-muskie-island-4